What is the UK-SBA Register?

 Safeguarding and DBS

 You have a professional duty to safeguard and protect children and vulnerable adults.
 You must follow advice from professionals and regulatory bodies.
-To join the UK-SBA Voluntary Register practitioners must provide 1) an up-to-date Disclosure and Barring Service (DBS) Certificate and 2) evidence of Safeguarding training.
+To join the UK-SBA Register practitioners must provide 1) an up-to-date Disclosure and Barring Service (DBS) Certificate and 2) evidence of Safeguarding training.

 There are a number of online safeguarding courses.
 You should ensure you select one that is suitable to the population with whom you are working.
 If you work with children, the NSPCC offers an affordable online safeguarding course.